Analyzing Merchantable Net Volume by Common Disturbances Utilizing FIA Data and EVALIDator

 Tree pathogens can be hard to notice with the naked eye.
 Diseases can affect trees and not show fruiting bodies, which are the obvious sign of an infection.
 Sometimes, it requires peeling away the bark of a tree to expose discoloration and mycelial fans (fanlike array of fungus) to know a tree is infected.
 Insects and diseases are two factors that often result in the mortality of a tree (Lalande 2020).
 Trees affected by drought may survive, but when coupled with an insect or disease, the chances of survival are far less (Lalande 2020).

-Wildfire can play a huge roll in the disturbance of forests in Colorado.
+Wildfire can play a huge role in the disturbance of forests in Colorado.
 Lower elevation forests, such as ponderosa pine, are adapted to low-severity fires that are more frequent (Keith et al. 2010).
 Higher elevation forests, such as lodgepole pine, are adapted to infrequent but higher severity fires (Keith et al. 2010).
 Figure 2 shows there is less volume affected by fire than is affected by disease and insects.

 Table 1 (below) represents the sampling error percent at a 68 percent confidence level for the data in the bar graph in Figure 2.
 Sampling error percentage is correlated to the number of plots measured where the type of disturbance was observed.